The human egg cell explained for egg donors

-Above you will see a diagram that labels the main parts of the human egg, together with an illustration of a real human egg.
-This page explains what women donate when they become egg donors.
+Above you will see a diagram that labels the main parts of the human egg cell, together with an illustration of a real human egg.

 How big is a human egg?